Will Smith Player Props: Dodgers vs. Orioles

-Will Smith -- with an on-base percentage of .318 in his past 10 games, 73 points lower than his season-long percentage -- will be in action for the Los Angeles Dodgers against the Baltimore Orioles, with Tyler Wells on the mound, on July 18 at 7:05 PM ET.
+After going 4-for-6 with a double and an RBI in his most recent game, Will Smith and the Los Angeles Dodgers take on the Baltimore Orioles (who will hand the ball to Dean Kremer) at 1:05 PM ET on Wednesday.

-He had two hits (going 2-for-3 with an RBI) in his last game against the Orioles.
+In his most recent appearance, he strung together four hits (going 4-for-6 with a double and an RBI) against the Orioles.

 Will Smith Game Info & Props vs. the Orioles